THE WORK OF JACK SEGRETO

 An Abridged History

 Jack emerged fully formed from the Long Island Sound approximately thirty years ago - a concept, an experience, an omen - and has been in existential agony ever since.
-He channels that agony into writing, studying history, and singing songs for customers in the bakery department at a local grocery store where key words are replaced with the names of pastries.
+He channels that agony into writing, studying history, and singing songs for students in the bookstore at a local community college where key words are replaced with book titles.

 He lives a relatively quiet life with his husband and dog in a small coastal New England city, where he plans to eventually become mayor (or maybe just a fringe candidate in a tutu).
-He just released his first novella, and is working on his second.
+He has published two books and is working on a third.
 As a transgender creator, his focus is queer fiction.
 Jack has earned a Bachelor of Arts in Library Science from the University of Arizona and is currently working towards a Master of Arts in History at the University of Texas at Permian Basin.

 Current & Upcoming

 Francis "Fish" Collins is a noted wardsmith hailing from a small town in Oregon.
 Raised by his nonmagical grandparents, he never knew his father—or where his talents came from.
 Between taking care of his aging grandfather and their farm, he makes charms to send to brokers around the country.

 Noah Krueger, the latest in a long family line of cursebreakers, lives a boring predictable life at his family's antique store in Connecticut, where he spends his days neutralizing cursed objects.
 He doesn't expect his life to shift dramatically when he becomes a broker for a new ward maker from the opposite coast.